Tipser/slate/source/includes/_tipser-sdk.md

 ```javascript
 const tipser = TipserSDK("59e86b79b8f3f60a94ecd26a", {primaryColor: "#FFFF00"});
 ```
-The example connects Tipser SDK with Tipser shop and sets the primary color to yellow.
+The example starts Tipser SDK instance in which Tipser shop has the primary color set to yellow.

 For configuration options see the [configuration](#configuration-options) chapter of our documentation.